 - Long-term: make it so everyone can code

-- (this year): target 5 specific use cases for existing customers first to grow ARR
+- (this year): iterate with existing customers first to grow ARR

 Our overall purpose is we want to make it so everyone can code.
 A world where everyone, not just ~0.1% of the world population, can code will see faster and more broadly beneficial technological progress.
 This page describes how we are going to achieve that goal, and the individual team and org strategies describe what we’re doing in each of our product teams.

 Want to help us achieve these goals?
 We’re hiring!